LewisResearchGroup/ms-mint-app2/docs/quickstart.md

 ![](quickstart/targets-table.png)

 This is the data extraction protocol.
-This determines what data is extracted from the files.
+It determines what data is extracted from the files.
 The same protocol is applied to all files.
 No fitting or peak optimization is done.

 This file contains important information about the targets.